aabeaudry/Q1K_VS_EEG/README.md

 ---

 ## Acknowledgements
 The authors would like to thank all families who took part in this study.
-Special thanks to the my supervisor Mayada Elsabbagh.
+Special thanks to our supervisor Mayada Elsabbagh.

 ---
 ## Badges